David Upton was into alcohol, drugs, and gay sex for 27 years until he met Jesus

 Afterward, he started listening to Todd Friel on the radio, who talked about how many people disregard the Scriptures.
 Friel got him thinking, “I really didn’t have a high opinion of Scripture; I cherry-picked what I wanted to believe out of it…“

-“I did drugs; I lusted, I fornicated, I did all these things that were contrary to what a true Christian should do,” David said.
+“I did drugs; I lusted, I fornicated; I did all these things that were contrary to what a true Christian should do,” David said.

 Reading the Bible for answers

-David began reading scriptures and realized how holy God is, that it’s only Christ’s righteousness that will save us from that damnation.
+David began reading scriptures and realized how holy God is, that only Christ’s righteousness will save us from that damnation.
 As he compared his lifestyle to what the Bible said, his partner scorned his growing faith.

 He realized that sin separates us from God.
 Each sin dooms us to an eternity in hell because God is Holy and Just.

 “I started praying to the Lord to please have mercy and show me the truth and show me how to live for Him.”
-Days after, he began to abhor drinking and doing drugs.
+Days after, he began to hate drinking and doing drugs.
 He stopped smoking pot and his mind sober where he could process and believe God’s truths.

 His eyes were opened wide, and he decided to move back to his mom and sister in Texas.
 Still, his homosexual desires never left him.
 From September to December 2008, he cried out for the Lord to save him.

-What going to funeral did for him
+What going to the funeral did

 His cousin’s wife died, and he had to go to her funeral in Amarillo, Texas.
 The night before, he watched a sermon by Paul Washer titled “Shocking Youth Message.”